pawwapawa/ByteSprout/README.md

 4. **Configure**: Set up Wi-Fi, upload firmware/animations
 5. **Exit**: Single button press returns to normal operation

+**Windows 11 compatibility**: Windows 11 has a compatibility issue with DHCP access points, it fails or takes a long time to assign IP preventing connection to the Web Interface.
+A workaround is to manually assign the IP address once connected or use an iOS or Android device.

 ### Over-the-Air Updates
 - **Firmware updates**: Upload `.bin` files via web interface
 - **Animation packages**: Upload animation `.bin` files